albertosottile/darkdetect/README.md

 ## Notes

 - This software is licensed under the terms of the 3-clause BSD License.
-- This package is designed to work also with older versions of macOS and in those cases it will return always 'Light'.
+- This package can be installed on any operative system, but it will always return `None` unless executed on macOS 10.14 Mojave.
+This package is designed to work also with older versions of macOS and in those cases it will also return `None`.
 Detection of the dark menu bar and dock (available from 10.10) is not supported.
 - [Details](https://stackoverflow.com/questions/25207077/how-to-detect-if-os-x-is-in-dark-mode) on the detection method used.